fluree/docs.flur.ee/src/content/0.15.0/docs/schema/settings.md

 ## _setting

-Every database contains a built-in `_setting` collection that defines several database configurations, including the consensus algorithm.
+Every ledger contains a built-in `_setting` collection that defines several ledger configurations, including the consensus algorithm.
 You can change these accordingly.

 Currently the only setting id that is activated is the `_setting` entry with id `root`.